-In various conversations with our member companies over the years, I learned that most of the ingredients used to produce plant-based foods are imported to the U.S. I would hear stories about companies having to import wheat for seitan from Canada, Australia or Europe, despite being grown in abundance here, due to very large food companies controlling the supply chain.
+In various conversations with our member companies over the years, PBFA learned that most of the ingredients used to produce plant-based foods are imported to the U.S. We would hear stories about companies having to import wheat for seitan from Canada, Australia or Europe, despite being grown in abundance here, due to very large food companies controlling the supply chain.
 Or how plant-based milk companies were importing organic almonds from Spain due to insufficient supply from California.
 Spain!

-This all just seemed so crazy to me.
+This all just seemed so crazy.

 Meanwhile, PBFA continues to analyze and release data on the exponential growth of the plant-based foods industry.
 It seems like a real disconnect that this fast-growing sector of the food industry represents an economic opportunity for American farmers.